neilpeterson/github-pr-teams-notification/README.md

 To configure this solution:

-- First, create a Teams webhook on the target Teams channel (docs).
+- First, create a Teams webhook on the target Teams channel ([docs](https://docs.microsoft.com/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook)).
+- Examine and collect the items needed for the solution to function.
+These are detailed under [soluton deployment parameters](#solution-deployment-parameters).
-- Deploy the templates found in this repository (instructions).
+- Deploy the templates found in this repository ([instructions](#solution-deployment)).
-- Add the Azure functions app webhook from the commenting function to the notification function's app settings (instructions).
+- Add the Azure functions app webhook from the commenting function to the notification function's app settings ([instructions](#configure-webhook-on-function)).

 ## Solution deployment parameters